-Department personnel with SAP authorization may purchase visitor passes through SAP.
+Department personnel with SAP authorization may purchase visitor passes through Atlas.
 For attended lots, an electronic parking pass will be available to print or email to the invited guest.
 For unattended lots, a visitor must pick-up the scratch pass at the Parking and Transportation Office, W20-022.

 If a reservation is not canceled by 4:45 PM the day before the guest is due to come in, the Parking and Transportation Office will not refund the cost of the pass back to the department.